splunk/public-o11y-docs/gdi/processes/processes.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the Host process monitor type by using the SignalFx Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the Host process monitor type by using the SignalFx Smart Agent receiver.

 This monitor gathers information about processes running on the host.